hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 * C++ header files must end in `.hpp`, **not** `.h`, the file extension `.h` should only be used when programming in C.
 * C++ source files must end in `.cpp`.
-* Lua files must end in `.lua`, even if the Lua interpreter does not enforce this.

 ### Includes